 Importance of Anesthesia

 Anesthesia enables clinicians to perform procedures that would be difficult or impossible with fully alert patients.
-Anesthetists are trusted members of every surgical team, enabling clinicians to concentrate on their specialties.
+Anesthesiologists are trusted members of every surgical team, enabling clinicians to concentrate on their specialties.

-Anesthetists work to achieve the right depth of sedation for each stage of a procedure.
-They rely on training, experience, judgment, and the information they get from other clinicians.
-Sedation monitoring, a relatively recent innovation, helps them validate their decisions.
+You work to achieve the right depth of sedation for each individual patient at every stage of the surgical procedure.
+You rely on training, experience, judgment, and the information you get from other clinicians.
+Sedation monitoring, a relatively recent innovation, helps you validate your decisions.

 Anesthesia has inherent risks.
 Too little sedation can lead to patient awareness, in which the patient is conscious during a medical procedure.
 Even if the narcotics used block the sensation of pain, they may reduce or eliminate muscle movement, so the patient is unable to move or speak—and may feel anything from concern to terror.